 Separate your eggs and put them in a mixing bowl.
 Take out your hand mixer – I prefer this to an in-the-stand mixer because you have more mobility – and whip the egg whites until just frothy.
 Do not over-whip.

-Add ¼ teaspoon cream of tartar.
+Add the cream of tartar.
 Now whip the egg whites until they are just stiff.
-This means that you should be able to create little peaks in the egg whites, which should remain when you take your beaters out, but which should move slightly if you tip the bowl a little.
+This means that you should be able to create little peaks in the egg whites, which should remain when you take your beaters out, but still move slightly if you tip the bowl a little.

 Beat in the sugar, one tablespoon at a time.
 Beat in the vanilla.